terrenceshi/portfolio_3d/README.md

  - Look into post effects and see what can be done

 Art
- - Add good animation.
-Page should pop up AFTER the vector lerp.
-Applies to all animations.
  - Should have boxes pop up on scroll (any page that requires scrolling should)

 CS